- Class Features

 Path of the Berserker:

-Frenzy: Risk vs Reward taken to the extreme.
-You gain another attack as a bonus action whilst raging (carefully note that this makes the ability pretty incompatible with TWF Barbarians).
+Frenzy: Here’s where you must balance Risk and Reward even more carefully.
+You gain another attack as a bonus action if you choose to go into a Frenzy when you begin your Rage (carefully note that this makes the ability pretty incompatible with TWF Barbarians).

 Path of the Totem Warrior:

-Totem Spirit– 3rd Level You get a choice of now FIVE animals here.
+Totem Spirit– 3rd Level You now get to choose between FIVE animals here.
 They don’t have to be the same one at each progression.

 - Elk – Increased speed without armor.
 Meh.
 [SCAG]

-Aspect of the Beast – 6th Level Choose from these 5 options:
+Aspect of the Beast – 6th Level Same 5 beast options, can be the same animal as before or different.

-- Elk – Increased travel speed and up to 10 companions.
-Not bad, but not exciting either [SCAG]
+- Elk – Increased travel speed for you and up to 10 companions.
+Not bad, but not exciting either unless you have a lot of overland travel or a hexgrid to explore.
+[SCAG]

 - Tiger – Additional Skills that you might already have.
 If you want to be a skill monkey I suppose [SCAG]

-Totemic Attunement – 14th Level – Last one of your 5 choices:
+Totemic Attunement – 14th Level – Here’s the last totem beast you’ll choose.
+Out of 5 choices again:

 - Bear – This has to be the best Tank ability, if you’re not tanking, then go Eagle